Connect with others who understand.

 Medically reviewed by Paul B. Griggs, M.D.

 Diabetic macular edema (DME) is a common eye problem that affects people with diabetes.
 Although it may progress at a different rate for everyone, there are some telltale signs you should never ignore.
-As it can lead to serious vision problems, it’s important to catch it early.
+DME can lead to serious vision problems, so catching it early is important.

-Here’s what you can expect if you’re starting to experience symptoms of DME.
+Here’s what you can expect if you’re starting to notice symptoms of DME.

 What Is Diabetic Macular Edema?